iamsherlocked1891/ada-template-website/README.md

-# How Has Political Sentiment Changed Over the Course of the Pandemic?

 ## Grouping Countries by Response

 We can imagine that countries can be grouped together based on their response to the COVID pandemic.